DagHjermann/Elveovervakning/20_4stations_2022.md

 ### Add colors to data
 One color column for each of the columns Påvekstalger, HBI, Bunndyr
+* Note:
-* Note: PIT = index for Påvekstalger (see Veileder 02-2018 page 20)
+    - PIT = index for Påvekstalger (see Veileder 02-2018 page 20)
-* Note: HBI = index for Påvekstalger (see Veileder 02-2018 page 60)
+    - HBI = index for Heterotrof begroing (see Veileder 02-2018 page 60)
+    - ASPT = index for Bunndyr

 ```r
 # 2021 version - status given as SG, G, M